InterMW/.github/profile/README.md

 ## Welcome!

-This organization is an ongoing practice in software architecting and development.
+This collection of repositories is owned by [Joseph Melberg](https://github.com/Joseph-Melberg) for the purpose of ongoing practice in software architecting and development.

 ```mermaid
 graph TD;